 Those are all products with a low risk of contamination, since the cart can’t have enough space for the conservation and preparation of food on the location, so it can be placed only where an hygienic certification is not mandatory.

 The VKart can also be used in combination with the main restaurant/bar, placing it nearby, so the cart can be replenished in case of needs.
+Likewise can be a great tool for a mobile ice cream business in combination with an ice-cream food truck.

 The outfitting is fully customizable and so is the graphic design, colors and the awning.